 - Have an exit strategy.
 Unfortunately, sometimes organizations or leaders are unwilling to change.
 In cases like this, the best option may be to start thinking about your exit strategy - for those who have the option to leave their jobs, which the panelists recognized that not everyone has the privilege of having.
 But if you can, use your exit strategy as an opportunity to revisit your values and think about what’s important for you to have in your next job and place of work that you didn’t have in your current one.

 As we mentioned before, people should view their efforts with DEI as a journey.
 In addition to this, it’s also important to also recognize where you are in your journey and identify what role you want to play.
 For instance, some people might want to make an impact through individual conversations and one-on-one interactions with others.
 Others may be better equipped to tackle the larger systemic issues that are negatively affecting marginalized populations.

 - Be ok with your role.
 Regardless of which role you identify for yourself, Hakemia emphasizes the importance of being ok with it.
 You can’t do everything on your own, so it’s critical to figure out what your strengths are and where you want to spend your time and fully commit to that place.
 This ensures that you’re making an impactful contribution and also not burning yourself out in the process.

 There has never been a more critical time for HR teams to rethink the way they approach their DEI efforts.
 We encourage you to watch the entire recording of the webinar and start putting the recommendations from our panelists into practice today!

-If you’re curious to learn how Blueboard can help you develop a more equitable recognition program (that offers choice and personalization to meet every unique employee’s needs) and hear how our top clients are rewarding intangibles and culture-driving behaviors, request a personalized demo online here.
+If you’re curious to learn how Blueboard can help you develop a more equitable employee recognition program (that offers choice and personalization to meet every unique employee’s needs) and hear how our top clients are rewarding intangibles and culture-driving behaviors with experiential rewards for employees, request a personalized demo online here.